Every yes costs you ⛔

 Read more from Fuel Your Mind Newsletter

 Fuel Your Mind A weekly newsletter with practical, powerful, bite-sized lessons to shift your mindset, habits, and life—one idea at a time.
-Intro Kindness Is a Career Advantage Welcome back to Fuel Your Mind — your weekly spark for personal growth and sharper thinking.
-Each issue delivers: 10 powerful ideas to challenge your mindset Curated content to inspire action Practical tools to help you become your best self Kindness gets underrated.
-It’s often mistaken for weakness.
-Softness....
+Intro Stop Optimizing Everything Welcome back to Fuel Your Mind — your weekly spark for personal growth and sharper thinking.
+Each issue delivers: 10 powerful ideas to challenge your mindset Curated content to inspire action Practical tools to help you become your best self Most people don’t have an information problem.
+They have a commitment problem....

 Fuel Your Mind A weekly newsletter with practical, powerful, bite-sized lessons to shift your mindset, habits, and life—one idea at a time.
-Intro Stop Measuring Your Life by Applause Welcome back to Fuel Your Mind — your weekly spark for personal growth and sharper thinking.
-Each issue delivers: 10 powerful ideas to challenge your mindset Curated content to inspire action Practical tools to help you become your best self This week's issue is about how you measure your life.
-Most people are...
+Intro Attention Is a Choice Welcome back to Fuel Your Mind — your weekly spark for personal growth and sharper thinking.
+Each issue delivers: 10 powerful ideas to challenge your mindset Curated content to inspire action Practical tools to help you become your best self Most people say they can’t focus.
+Too many distractions.
+Too much going on.
+But that’s...